pillimetlavamsi/24CYS333-Internet-of-Things/Assets/Projects/IoT10/README.md

 This project addresses these issues by creating an IoT-based solution that automates the process of monitoring and caring for plants.
 By integrating sensors and actuators, the system ensures plants receive the optimal amount of water, light, and suitable environmental conditions, making plant care efficient and hassle-free.

+### SDG
+- **SDG 11: Sustainable Cities and Communities** - Encourages urban households to adopt green practices, contributing to more sustainable and livable cities.
+- **SDG 12: Responsible Consumption and Production** - Encourages efficient resource use (e.g., water and energy).
+- **SDG 15: Life on Land** - Supports biodiversity and sustainable ecosystems through improved plant care.

 ### Key Features
 - **Automated Watering**: Uses a soil moisture sensor and mini water pump to maintain ideal soil moisture levels.
 - **Environmental Monitoring**: Tracks temperature, humidity, and light levels using DHT11 and LDR sensors.